 Filter.
 Checks whether the contact matches a condition.
 If they match, they continue.
 If not, that branch ends for them.
 Filter on contact properties (plan = “pro”), behavior (opened the previous email), or trigger payload data.

 Split.
 Splits the flow into two paths so contacts get different experiences.
 Each path is its own filter.
 Contacts go down whichever matches.
-Common pattern: split based on whether someone clicked an earlier email — engaged contacts get a deeper sequence, non-engaged contacts get a re-engagement nudge.
+Common pattern: split based on whether someone clicked an earlier email, so engaged contacts get a deeper sequence and non-engaged contacts get a re-engagement nudge.

 Triggers